build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Step 1: Create a Cloud 9 environment

 > 💡 Tip: You can skip this step if you already have a Cloud9 environment or if you’re planning to run all steps on your own computer.
-Just make sure you have the proper permissions listed in the pre-requistes section of this tutorial.
+Just make sure you have the proper permissions listed in the pre-requisites section of this tutorial.

-To get started quickly I’ve prepared a CloudFormation template to create a Cloud9 environment with all the tools you’re going to need to follow this tutorial like kubectl and Terraform CLI.
+To get started quickly I’ve prepared an AWS CloudFormation template to create a Cloud9 environment with all the tools you’re going to need to follow this tutorial like kubectl and Terraform CLI.
 Let’s create the Cloud9 environment running the following command:

 ```bash
 wget https://raw.githubusercontent.com/build-on-aws/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/main/cloud9-cnf.yaml
 aws cloudformation deploy --stack-name EKSKarpenterCloud9 --template-file cloud9-cnf.yaml --capabilities "CAPABILITY_IAM"
 ```

 You need to wait around five to ten minutes after CloudFormation finishes, then open the [Cloud9 console](https://console.aws.amazon.com/cloud9control/home) and open the environment.
 From now own, you’ll be running all commands in this tutorial in the [Cloud9 terminal](https://docs.aws.amazon.com/cloud9/latest/user-guide/tour-ide.html#tour-ide-terminal).

 Cloud9 normally manages IAM credentials dynamically.
 This isn’t currently compatible with the EKS IAM authentication, so you need to disable it and rely on the IAM role instead.
 To do so, run the following commands in the Cloud9 terminal: